-- Undertake a new activity that is not already in your certificate's scope. - Use a new subcontractor for processing or packaging of certified seafood. - Buy product certified to a program that shares the Chain of Custody Standard (e.g. ASC). - Add a new site to your certificate.
-(This will also require a full initial audit of the new site.) - Handle under-assessment fish. - Change a site address or company name.
+- Undertake a new activity that is not already in your certificate's scope. - Use a new subcontractor for processing or packing certified seafood. - Buy product certified to a program that shares the Chain of Custody Standard (e.g. ASC). - Add new processing/packing sites. - Add new sites that operate in a new country.